erlingfjelstad/esri-auth-to-map/README.md

 # Description of what's happening in the video
 Firstly I demonstrate that we manage to successfully authenticate to the map while we have Internet connectivity.
 Then I turn off all Internet connection on the emulator and cold start the application.
-After the cold start of the application, obviously the we cannot authenticate, and TokenCredentials.create() fails as expected.
+After the cold start of the application, obviously we cannot authenticate, and TokenCredentials.create() fails as expected.
 Then I go and enable the Internet connection on the emulator again and retry to load the map, which fails.

 To prove that my emulator has Internet connection, I open Chrome and google some stuff just to see we get results.